Board of Directors

 Nathan Phelps is an author and engaging speaker on religion and child abuse, as well as an outspoken LGBT advocate, and the Executive Director for the Center For Inquiry in Calgary.
 He has dedicated his life to spreading his message and has become an inspiration to those who grew up in oppressive religious families.

 The son of the notorious Fred Phelps, Nathan was raised inside Westboro Baptist Church, America’s most infamous church family.
-He grew up physically, emotionally and mentally bullied every single day by his father, all in the name of God, until his 18th birthday when he managed to finally escape.
+He grew up physically, emotionally and mentally bullied daily by his father, all in the name of God, until his 18th birthday when he managed to finally escape.
 Despite his background, Nathan hopes to continue spreading his message of healing, love, and acceptance through the goals and vision of Recovering From Religion.
+Currently, Mr. Phelps is completing a documentary with filmmaker Brad Johnson called Not My Father’s Son, which chronicles his own journey from faith and fundamentalism to tolerance and freethought.

 Richard Haynes was raised in a nonreligious home, but as a teenager had a “born again” experience.
 He almost immediately became an evangelist, and personally led hundreds to Christ.
 He received a Bachelor of Science in Biblical Studies, and became an associate minister in a 12,000 member mega-church.
 In 1993, he and his wife Angela made the agonizing decision to leave their church, which was engulfed with scandal.
 Terrified and unemployed, they began their long and arduous journey away from religion and free from faith.
 Richard is now secularly ordained and has dedicated himself to building supportive secular communities, encouraging countless others to “come out” as non-believers.